strawberry-graphql/strawberry/docs/02_types/enums.md

 # Enums

-Enums are used for listing items, that can be used as values in other places.
-It's useful when we need to provide user with options to chose from.
+Enums are a special kind of type that is restrict to a particular set of values.

-For example, we have a few options of ice cream available, and would like to allow user to choose only from those options.
+For example, we have a few options of ice cream available, and we want to allow user to choose only from those options.

-Enum is a custom type, defined by a developer.

-To define an enum type, we need to follow these steps:
+Strawberry supports defining enums using enums from python's standard library.
+Here's a quick tutorial on how to create an enum type in Strawberry:

 First, create a new class for the new type, which extends class Enum: